-12 11/10 What is Theory and (Why) is it So Important?
+15 11/30 What is Theory?

 Issues:

 What makes a theoretical contribution a theory of communication?
 What does not count as a communication theory?
 Are communication theories flourishing or withering away?
 Is Communication Studies too rich or too poor in theoretical frameworks?
 Is it necessary (or advised) to have a "touchstone theory around which communication researchers might organize their efforts" (Berger)?
 What are the perspectives from which you can judge whether something counts as a communication theory?
 What should communication theory accomplish?
 Is the purpose of research to build theory?
 To create knowledge?
 To help the public?
 To ...?